laurila2/laurila2/README.md

 - 👋 Hi, I’m @laurila2
 - 👀 I’m an M.Sc.
 Electrical Engineering student interested in Embedded SW and HW.
-I am currently looking for a Master's Thesis position!
+I am currently looking for a Master's Thesis position.
 - 🌱 I’m currently learning C++ and Rust
 - 📫 You can reach me with _sane @discord